bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

     run the latest installer for windows-x64, and stick the :code:`oss-cad-suite/bin` directory from the installation in to your environment's :code:`%PATH%`.

-    If you do not wish to edit your environment block to do this perminantly, please run
+    If you do not wish to edit your environment block to do this perminantly, please run:

     .. code-block:: console